 Many employees that work in an office have a requirement to be contactable at all times.
 Because of this, you’ll need to install an in-house phone system.
 Your local phone company will be more than happy to do this for you, but it’ll often come at an extortionate price.

 Once again, shop around before you make your decision.
 Don’t rush to install as many phones as possible unless they come as part of the deal.
+Consider the option of buying refurbished phones.
 Think carefully about exactly what you need so you aren’t spending over the odds.